lesserfish/PeepingTom/README.md

     , psRegions :: Maps.MapInfo
     }

+#### Fast Mode:

+Scanning through the entire virtual memory of a process can take a lot of time if the processing is done in Haskell.
+You can use PeepingTom.Fast.Scan and PeepingTom.Fast.Filter to scan through the regions of memory using C instead.

+PeepingTom.Fast.Scan exports the same functions as PeepingTom.Scan, in specific, it exports:

+    scanMap :: CFilter -> Maps.MapInfo -> IO PeepState

+where CFilter is a Filter that C can use.
+It is defined as

+    data CFilter = CFilter
+        { cfFPtr :: FunPtr (Ptr CChar -> Ptr CChar -> CSize -> CUInt)
+        , cfMaxSize :: Int
+        , cfReference :: BS.ByteString
+        }

+Fast.Scan tends to be 5-7x faster than regular Scan, and is only about 3x slower than ScanMem.
+The disadvantage of Fast.Scan is that writing CFilters is harder than writing regular Filters.

+PeepingTom.Fast.Filters export filters for equality and comparison of integral types (int8, int16, int32, int64 and ints of all widths), as well as equality of bytestrings.

+Unless you are interested in searching the virtual memory for very specific values, like primes of the form x**2 + n y**2, then you should opt to use fast mode.

 ### Refining the search

 If you are interested in refining your search, you need to